top of page

 Fighters primarily do the fighting, but they can do much more.

 Drones primarily produce tokens to help fund your actions.
 But you can also position drones as roadblocks for your enemy or use their self-destruct feature to damage nearby enemies.
+And only drones can construct barriers and fire turrets.

-Some portals have special attributes that temporarily boost the stats of their occupants.
-Read their cards for details.
 Note that a portal’s shield stat refers to its ability to defend itself and does not boost the shield of its occupant.
-Only the Shield Boost equipment can boost a fighter’s shields.
-Portals also prevent terrain effects from affecting their occupants.

 Equipment can be attached to fighters or drones to boost their abilities.
+You cannot attach duplicate equipment to the same fighter or drone.

 Event cards provide leaders with one-time attacks.